StevenDavid/lambda-layer-tokenization/README.md

 sam build --use-container
 ```

-After the build is successful, you should see
+After the build is successful, we should see

 ```diff
  Build Succeeded